ELS-RD/transformer-deploy/docs/benchmarks.md

 # Benchmarks

-Most transformer encoder based models are supported like Bert, Roberta, miniLM, Camembert, Albert, XLM-R, Distilbert, etc.
+Most `Transformer` encoder based models are supported like Bert, Roberta, miniLM, Camembert, Albert, XLM-R, Distilbert, etc.
 **Best results are obtained with TensorRT 8.2.**
 Below examples are representative of the performance gain to expect from this library.
 Other improvements not shown here include GPU memory usage decrease, multi stream, etc.